 This isn’t going to be an article on how to prepare for a terrorist attack.
 Those are out there already if you want to look them up.
 My thoughts today go in a different direction.
 Some readers will be upset by what follows.

-In the wake of the attacks in Paris, I’ve been disappointed by responses I’ve heard and read from people I respect, including personal friends, people in the prepper community, and some members of the alternative media.
-They’ve bought into fear mongering and have joined the masses in a call for a certain militaristic solution.
+In the wake of various attacks overseas, I’ve been disappointed by responses I’ve heard and read from people I respect, including personal friends, people in the prepper community, and some members of the alternative media.
+They’ve bought into fear mongering and have joined the masses in a call for a militaristic solution.

 I’m not here to propose a broad solution.
 I simply want us to take a deep breath and not panic.

 First of all, don’t believe everything coming from the mainstream media–or the alternative media, for that matter.
 Put on your thinking cap, and take everything with at least a grain of salt.

 The operative approach I propose is to realize that things are not what they seem.
 They haven’t been for a long time now.
 The events related to 9/11/’01 are a prime example.

 While our thoughts and prayers go out to those affected by the terrorist attacks we see in the news, as they well should, don’t give in to fear.
 Yes, the numbers reportedly killed are psychologically disarming.
 But how many people died across America over the last couple of days in car crashes?

 We face greater threats in our everyday lives than we do from being attacked by terrorists.
 Those are the things we need to prepare for first.